Catholic Church: Organization

 The Catholic Church follows an episcopal polity, led by bishops who have received the sacrament of Holy Orders who are given formal jurisdictions of governance within the church.
 There are three levels of clergy: the episcopate, composed of bishops who hold jurisdiction over a geographic area called a diocese or eparchy; the presbyterate, composed of priests ordained by bishops and who work in local dioceses or religious orders; and the diaconate, composed of deacons who assist bishops and priests in a variety of ministerial roles.
 Ultimately leading the entire Catholic Church is the bishop of Rome, known as the pope (papa), whose jurisdiction is called the Holy See (Sancta Sedes in Latin).

 In parallel to the diocesan structure are a variety of religious institutes that function autonomously, often subject only to the authority of the pope, though sometimes subject to the local bishop.
 Most religious institutes only have male or female members but some have both.
 Additionally, lay members aid many liturgical functions during worship services.
+The Catholic Church has been described as the oldest multinational organization in the world.

 Holy See, papacy, Roman Curia, and College of Cardinals

-The hierarchy of the Catholic Church is headed by the pope—currently Pope Francis, who was elected on 13 March 2013 by a papal conclave.
+The hierarchy of the Catholic Church is headed by the pope, currently Pope Leo XIV, who was elected on 8 May 2025 by a papal conclave.
 The office of the pope is known as the papacy.
 The Catholic Church holds that Christ instituted the papacy upon giving the keys of Heaven to Saint Peter.
 His ecclesiastical jurisdiction is called the Holy See, or the Apostolic See (meaning the see of the apostle Peter).
 Directly serving the pope is the Roman Curia, the central governing body that administers the day-to-day business of the Catholic Church.

 The pope is also sovereign of Vatican City, a small city-state entirely enclaved within the city of Rome, which is an entity distinct from the Holy See.
 It is as head of the Holy See, not as head of Vatican City State, that the pope receives ambassadors of states and sends them his own diplomatic representatives.
-The Holy See also confers orders, decorations and medals, such as the orders of chivalry originating from the Middle Ages.

-While the famous Saint Peter's Basilica is located in Vatican City, above the traditional site of Saint Peter's tomb, the papal cathedral for the Diocese of Rome is the Archbasilica of Saint John Lateran, located within the city of Rome, though enjoying extraterritorial privileges accredited to the Holy See.

 The position of cardinal is a rank of honour bestowed by popes on certain clerics, such as leaders within the Roman Curia, bishops serving in major cities and distinguished theologians.
 For advice and assistance in governing, the pope may turn to the College of Cardinals.

 Following the death or resignation of a pope, members of the College of Cardinals who are under age 80 act as an electoral college, meeting in a papal conclave to elect a successor.
-Although the conclave may elect any male Catholic as pope, since 1389 only cardinals have been elected.
+Although the conclave may elect any male Catholic in the world as pope, since 1389 only cardinals have been elected.